-Number Description of Document 31.1 Statement of CEO Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Statement of CFO Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Statement of CEO Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Statement of CFO Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Label Linkbase Document 101.PRE Inline XBRL Taxonomy Presentation Linkbase Document 104 Cover Page Interactive Data File - the cover page interactive data file does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document
+Number Description of Document 3.1 Amended and Restated Certificate of Incorporation of Benitec Biopharma Inc. (incorporated by reference to Exhibit 3.1 to the Company's Form 8-K filed on April 15, 2020) 3.2 Certificate of Amendment to the Amended and Restated Certificate of Incorporation of Benitec Biopharma Inc., effective December 17, 2021 (incorporated by reference to Exhibit 3.1 to the Company's Form 8-K filed on December 21, 2021) 10.1 First Amendment to Benitec Biopharma Inc. 2020 Equity and Incentive Compensation Plan, dated as of December 8, 2021 (incorporated by reference to Appendix A to the Company's Definitive Proxy Statement on Schedule 14A filed on October 22, 2021) 31.1 Statement of CEO Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Statement of CFO Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Statement of CEO Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Statement of CFO Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Label Linkbase Document 101.PRE Inline XBRL Taxonomy Presentation Linkbase Document 104

-\ Filed herewith.
+Cover Page Interactive Data File-the cover page interactive data file does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document 104

-\\ Furnished, not filed.
+Filed herewith.
+Furnished, not filed. \\